 speaking in House of Commons in aftermath of Omagh Bombing

 Section 75(1) and (2) creates a statutory duty for a public authority: “in carrying out its functions relating to Northern Ireland to have regard to the desirability of promoting good relations between persons of different religious belief, political opinion or racial group”.

 The Northern Ireland Assembly is suspended.
 Meanwhile, the “Harbison Report” is published and indicates that current good relations policy is not significantly improving tensions between communities in Northern Ireland.

-Under Direct Rule administration, the Community Relations Unit of the Office of the First and deputy First Minister launches policy document, “A Shared Future: Improving Relations in Northern Ireland”.
+Under Direct Rule administration, the Community Relations Unit of the Office of the First and deputy First Minister launches a policy document for public consultation, “A Shared Future: Improving Relations in Northern Ireland”.

 Under Direct Rule administration, OFMdFM publishes “A Shared Future: First Triennial Action Plan 2006–2009”.
 The action plan is named “Making it happen: Implementing the policy and strategic framework for Good Relations in Northern Ireland”.

 An agreement is reached at St Andrews and the Northern Ireland Act 2006 is passed.
 The St Andrews Agreement states that “The British government has also agreed to take forward a number of measures to build confidence in both communities and to pursue a shared future.”

 7 March 2007: Northern Ireland Assembly election